Business project manager Commercial project lead, project manager

 - excellent organisational, planning and time management skills

-- leadership, communication and negotiation skills
+- leadership, and communication skills

 - budgeting skills